 The TMSNL for streams in Manitoba was calculated with TN and TP data from a total of 41 water quality stations representing 32 separate streams in Manitoba (Figure 2).
 Most of the flow data for calculating TMSNL at each water quality station were obtained from the Water Survey of Canada, which maintains a network of hydrometric stations across the province.
 Flow data for the Nelson River were obtained from Manitoba Hydro.
 The majority of water quality stations were located on streams and rivers in the southern half of the province, and most were monitored by Manitoba Conservation.
-Several water quality stations located on transboundary streams such as the Carrot, Saskatchewan, Winnipeg, Red Deer, Red, Pembina, and Assiniboine rivers were maintained by Environment Canada, while the station on the Souris River at Westhope was maintained by the North Dakota USGS.
+Several water quality stations located on transboundary streams such as the Carrot, Saskatchewan, Winnipeg, Red Deer, Red, Pembina, and Assiniboine rivers were maintained by the North Dakota USGS.
 The water quality monitoring interval often differed between stations such that TN and TP concentrations (mg/L) were recorded at approximately monthly, quarterly, or only three times per year.
-Stream discharge or flow (m3/s) was generally measured on a daily basis.
+Stream discharge or flow (m/s) was generally measured on a daily basis.